-Steady work at Kellogg Company in the late 60’s brought more people into the company and saw a move to Bellevue Road where the company remains today.
+Steady work at Kellogg Company in the late 60’s brought more people into the company and saw a move to Bellevue Road where the company remained for over 50 years.

 Because Schweitzer Inc. had a fairly steady work load they were able to recruit the “best and brightest” from the local trade unions.
 John’s long experience gave him an uncanny ability to see and retain good talent.
 Schweitzer’s success in those early years was in large part due to the field personnel who found their way to the Company.
 Many of these workers spent their entire careers with Schweitzer often retiring with over 20 years of service with the Company.
 In the early days, when cash flow was a problem, these men would wait for a signal before cashing their paychecks.
 That is just one example of the sense of loyalty and respect these craftsmen had for John and the entire organization.